-Not only is the electronic card much more convenient and a cost saving over paper tickets there are a whole range of additional caps and discounts associated with it.
-Here’s a few you will want to be aware of
+Not only is the electronic card much more convenient and a cost-saving over paper tickets there is a whole range of additional caps and discounts associated with it.
+Here are a few you will want to be aware of

-- All you can use Sundays for $2.50.
-Go anywhere on the network and pay no more than $2.50, which worked perfectly for us when we arrived on a Sunday and started getting orientated.
+- All you can use Saturdays, Sundays and public holidays are $8.40.
+Go anywhere on the network and pay no more than $8.40, which worked perfectly for us when we arrived on a weekend and started getting orientated.
 The other caps don’t start accumulating until Monday.

-- Pay not more than $25 in Airport Access Surcharge for the week
+- Pay no more than $25 in Airport Access Surcharge for the week

 There are a few tricks for new users to watch out for if you want to maximise your cap savings.

 - The Airport surcharge is excluded from all the caps – other than the airport access surcharge cap of course.

 - The week runs Monday to Sunday for all weekly benefits

 - A journey groups together any form of transport when there are less than 60 minutes between tapping off one and onto the next.
 This can be a bit confusing and you may think you have taken way more than 8 trips but the definition of a journey is slightly different.

 Overall from our experience, we found the Sydney public transport was clean and efficient, stuck pretty much to the timetable and offered reasonable value for getting around.
 We put $80 on each card for the week which covered airport transfers and all other transport.